Why are Raincoats and Umbrellas Made of Synthetic Fibers?

 As stated, nylon and other synthetic fibers are also easier to clean than natural fibers.
 For instance, it is a simple process to clean an outside patio umbrella with bird poop, dirt, etc.

-Firstly, you merely have to brush or vacuum off the surface dirt and debris with a stiff brush or vacuum cleaner.
-Then, mix up about a quarter cup of a liquid type of laundry detergent and mix this with a gallon of lukewarm water.
+Firstly, you must brush or vacuum off the surface dirt and debris with a stiff brush or vacuum cleaner.
+Then, mix about a quarter cup of liquid laundry detergent with a gallon of lukewarm water.
 Don’t use dish soap, as laundry soap works better.

 Work the detergent mixture into the fabric with a brush, and put extra in the super dirty parts of the umbrella.
 Then, allow the umbrella to sit for around 20 minutes to let the soap soak in and loosen the dirt and stains.

-Use a soft bristle brush to work the solution into the fabric using circular motions.
-Next, use a bit of extra elbow grease and attention to the stained areas.
+Using circular motions, use a soft bristle brush to work the solution into the fabric.
+Next, use a bit of extra elbow grease and pay attention to the stained areas.
 Some stains, like sunscreen, may require additional treatment steps.
 After this, rinse off with a hose and let the umbrella dry in the sun.
 Some umbrella fabric can be taken off the umbrellas and washed in a washer, so check the label.

 The bottom line is that umbrellas are made from synthetic fibers instead of natural ones for several reasons listed above, making the resulting umbrella waterproof, silky, soft, and durable.